SFML/SFML-Website/pages/tutorials/3.0/getting-started/macos.md

     Only one type of binary is required although both can be installed simultaneously on the same system.
     We recommend using the frameworks.
     - _frameworks_
-        Copy the content of Frameworks to /Library/Frameworks.
+        Copy the content of Frameworks to `/Library/Frameworks`.
     - _dylib_
-        Copy the content of lib to /usr/local/lib and copy the content of include to /usr/local/include.
+        Copy the content of lib to `/usr/local/lib` and copy the content of include to `/usr/local/include`.
-- **SFML dependencies**
-    SFML depends on a few external libraries on macOS.
-    Copy the content of extlibs to /Library/Frameworks.
 - **Xcode templates**
     This feature is optional but we strongly recommend that you install it.
-    Copy the SFML directory from templates to ~/Library/Developer/Xcode/Templates (create the folders if they don't exist yet).
+    Copy the SFML directory from templates to `~/Library/Developer/Xcode/Templates` (create the folders if they don't exist yet).

 ## Create your first SFML program